USB to GameCube Adapter¶

 RP2040-Zero¶

-Same wiring on a Waveshare RP2040-Zero — only the physical pad locations and the NeoPixel/I2C settings change, the GC pins are identical:
+Same wiring on a Waveshare RP2040-Zero — only the physical pad locations and the NeoPixel/I2C settings change, the GC pins are identical (and the GPIO 6 wire shown here is likewise no longer needed):

 Build and Flash¶